-This is the largest ratio of the refinement shift to standard uncertainty after the final round of refinement and is typically within ± 0.01 if sufficient least-squares refinement cycles have been employed.
-A value above ± 0.05 is considered unusual and values beyond ± 0.1 are a sign of incomplete refinement, unaccounted-for disorder or high correlation between parameters that should be constrained.
-Authors should explain the reasons for a high value in publ_section_exptl_refinement.
+This is the largest ratio of the refinement shift to standard uncertainty after the final round of refinement and is typically within $\pm 0.01$ if sufficient least-squares refinement cycles have been employed.
+A value above $\pm 0.05$ is considered unusual and values beyond $\pm 0.1$ are a sign of incomplete refinement, unaccounted-for disorder or high correlation between parameters that should be constrained.
+Authors notes for authors should explain the reasons for a high value in \publ\section\ exptl\refinement.